computerscienceiscool/libigl/docs/index.md

 The _core_ library only depends on the standard template library (`std::`) and Eigen.
 These functions reside directly the [`igl::` namespace](./namespaceigl.html)

-Functions with further dependencies reside in a corresonding sub-namespace.
+Functions with further dependencies reside in a corresponding sub-namespace.
 For example, the function `igl::spectra::lscm` depends on the Spectra library so it resides in the [`igl::spectra::` namespace](./namespaceigl_1_1spectra.html).